CodeYourFuture/syllabus/docs/node/week-3/lesson.md

 #### 2.2 Workshop: Updating Data

-Lets look back at our original objectives.
+Let's look back at our original objectives.

 > `PUT /albums/:albumId` should update the album (that matches the passed albumId)